 - Medicare Part D: provides prescription drug coverage which isn’t included with Traditional Medicare coverage.

-In addition to the 4 part Medicare benefits, seniors in Georgia can purchase a Medicare Supplement Plan.
+In addition to the 4 part of Medicare benefits, seniors in Georgia can purchase a Medicare Supplement Plan.
 There are ten different letter plans available that provide added coverage for what costs aren’t covered by Medicare.
 This includes coverage for some deductibles, copays, coinsurance and other medical expenses.

 What Benefits Does Medicare Include in Georgia?

 If you are hospitalized, Medicare Part A will pay for the first 60 days.
-Additionally, it covers any inpatient procedures, medications, bloodwork and diagnostic imaging.
+Additionally, it covers any inpatient procedures, medications, bloodwork, and diagnostic imaging.
 Medicare Part B covers your outpatient medical costs, including ER visits, doctor bills, outpatient procedures, blood work, diagnostic imaging/testing and durable medical equipment (DME).

 Whether you are using your Medicare Part A or Part B benefits, both only cover medical costs at 80%.
 The remaining 20% not covered by Medicare is left for the beneficiary to pay.